Choice of Deck Cross Section.

 The decision to use Inclined Hangers.

 It is a feature of the Severn Bridge and many other suspension bridges that the main cable and the bridge deck (which is freely suspended from the cable) will move backwards and forwards for short distances under the influence of changing traffic loads.
-This feature is described and explained in the main text on the page entitled, “the First Road Bridge – How would a suspension bridge work?”.
+This feature is described and explained in the main text on the 5th sub-section of the page entitled, “the First Road Bridge – How would a suspension bridge work?”.
 Such lateral movements, per se, have little effect on the loads carried by vertical hangers.
 In such cases, hanger loads are almost entirely dependent on the live and dead loading from the bridge deck.
 However, when hangers are hung in an inclined pattern, although the total load on each cable clamp may be fairly constant, its distribution between the two hangers that connect from the bridge deck to the cable clamp, will vary widely.
 The following diagram might throw some light on the situation.

 Consider the situation, illustrated in this diagram, where a section of deck is supported by a pair of converging hangers that carry the load from the bridge deck to a single cable clamp on the main cable.
 The small longitudinal movements of the deck, mentioned in the previous paragraph, will cause the main cable, and the deck, to move a short distance towards the tower nearest to the location of the new load.
 During this movement, the cable clamp that holds the top ends of both hangers on the main cable, will move to the left relative to the bridge deck, while the lower ends of the hangers will remain fixed to their sockets on the bridge deck.
 This means that the cable clamp on the main cable will move relative to the bridge deck and this will stretch the length of the hanger to the right of the clamp, inevitably increasing the tensile load carried by that hanger.
 The extra extension to this right-hand-side hanger, caused by the lateral movement of the bridge deck, is shown coloured blue on the diagram.